Last Updated on October 13, 2020 by Nancie

 When filled with sunflower seed, I soon had squirrels climbing over the roof and dangling on it.
 I spent the first winter banging on the back door window to shoo them away repeatedly.

 I bought the little dome type baffle you see in the picture above, but quickly learned that this type is useless as a squirrel baffle.
 It’s more a mini umbrella than a baffle.
-So I switched to safflower seed, which at that point the squirrels weren’t eating, and they mostly left it alone.
+So I switched to safflower seed, which at that point the squirrels weren’t eating, and at first they mostly left it alone.

 When Feeder Location is a Problem